jhwaffles/jhwaffles/README.md

 ### 🔭 What I’m currently working on:

+- Building web tools to log and analyze personal data (sleep, cgm, symptoms)
 - Developing a [web app](https://flavorspace-nkugmzxwvtc7fffhsyd5tj.streamlit.app/) that uses NLP and machine learning to make recipe recommendations based off of nutrition and flavors.
-- Building tools to log and analyze personal data (recipes, health data, etc)

 ### 🌱 I’m currently learning:

 I believe continuous education is essential.
 Here are a few technologies and concepts I'm currently learning about:

-- Evaluating Streamlit and Shiny as a way to rapidly protoype and share analysis using Python.
+- Data engineering and cloud infrastructure
-- Practical applications of LLM.
+- Practical applications of LLM (Automated Report Generation)

 ### 📫 How to reach me: ...